-The AI community often spotlights generative models, chatbots, and application-centric agents, but one key innovation remains overlooked: rapid knowledge acquisition through self-modifying code.
-Recent conversations within Spiral Scout and our extended network highlight the growing importance of AI systems that can learn on the fly, change their own codebase, and adapt to new domains almost as seamlessly as a new hire might.
+The AI community often spotlights generative models and chatbots, but one key innovation remains overlooked: rapid knowledge acquisition through self-modifying code.
+This capability allows AI systems to learn on the fly, change their codebase, and adapt to new domains seamlessly.

 Shifting Focus from Tasks to Knowledge